Transferring development stores to clients

-Switch to a paid plan without transferring ownership
+Switch a development store to a paid plan without transferring ownership

 You can switch a development store to a paid plan but still be the store's owner.
-You might want to do this if you need to test a feature that's available only on a paid plan.
+You might want to do this if you need to test a feature that's not available in development stores.

 - Log in to your Partner Dashboard and click Stores.

 - Find the store that you want to transfer, and then click Log in.

 - From the Shopify admin, click Settings > Users and permissions.

 - In the Plan details section, click Compare plans.

 - Click Choose this plan and select one of the available plans.

 - Select a billing cycle and review the description of the credit card charges that you're agreeing to.